+Q Legal Aspects of Business

 Course # 8215130

 Grade Level 10-12

 Length 1 year

-Prerequi site: (8209020) Replaced with Digital Information Technology (8207310).
-This course was part of Digital Design (8209600).
-Introduction to Information Technology (8207310) (Course name change to "Digital Information Technology".
-Content has been updated.
-For more details visit: http://www.fldoe.org/core/fileparse.php/9943/urlt/DIT_2016-17.rtf.
-This course was part of Digital Design (8209600).
+Prerequisite: Computing for College and Careers

+(8209020) Replaced with Digital

+Information Technology (8207310).
+This

+course was part of Digital Design

+(8209600).
+Introduction to

+Information Technology (8207310)

+(Course name change to "Digital

+Information Technology".

 Credit 1

-This course provides an introduction to the legal aspects of business.
-Topics include business law concepts, forms ownership, business insurance awareness, governmental regulations, management functions, human resources management issues and career development.
+This course provides an introduction to the legal aspects

+of business.
+To opics include business law concepts, forms

+of business ownership, insurance awareness,

+governmental regulations, management functions,

+human resources management issues and career development.
 The use of computers is an integral part of this program.